superlbr/antd-farm-admin/README.md

 # Farm + React

-This template should help you start developing using React and TypeScript in Farm.
+This template should help you start developing using React and TypeScript in [Farm](git@github.com:farm-fe/farm.git).

+Farm is fast vite-compatible build tool written in Rust

 ## Setup